Machine learning in healthcare:

 Virtual nursing

-Healthcare facilities use virtual nurses to streamline multiple processes, including appointment scheduling and reminders, medication and chronic disease management, post-discharge care, health alerts, and emergency response.
+Healthcare facilities use virtual nurses to streamline multiple processes, including appointment scheduling and reminders, disease progression tracking, medication and chronic condition management, post-discharge care, health alerts, and emergency response.
 Virtual nurses are computer-generated avatars that are designed to be social, empathic, and informative and can interact with patients.
 They are available 24/7 and can quickly answer patient questions in-between doctor visits.

 Example: Streamlining remote care with Molly